-Harriet Tubman was around twelve years old, enslaved, when a fellow enslaved man attempted to run away.
+Harriet Tubman was around twelve years old and living enslaved, when a fellow enslaved man attempted to run away.
 After being found and brought back, Harriet and a few others were instructed to help tie him up to be whipped.
 She refused, and when the man attempted to run again, she blocked the doorway to help him escape.
 An overseer threw a two-pound weight at the man but hit Harriet instead, fracturing her skull.
 Throughout her life, she suffered from severe headaches and narcolepsy from this incident.

 A petite woman of only about five feet, Harriet was strong-willed and courageous, and as she grew older, she became determined to escape to the North.
 Upon learning in 1849 that she would be sold, Harriet, now in her mid-20s, decided the time was right.
 One night, she, along with two of her brothers, ran away.
 Her brothers soon turned back, and for the rest of her journey, Harriet was alone without friends.
 She walked at night, hid during the day, didn’t know who to trust, where to eat, at times she had shelter, often she slept outside on the ground overlooked by the stars.
 After about ninety miles of travel, she crossed into the North to freedom.